 Working in Google Chrome, on either Windows or Mac computers, users can now record from attached live sources including cameras and video capture devices.
 You can also capture your desktop/screen and even record two inputs simultaneously using the picture in picture function.

-This is a great new tool to support educators in creating tutorials, learning resources and in providing video feedback to students.
+This is a fantastic tool to support educators in creating tutorials, learning resources and in providing video feedback to students.
 Students can create their own video based assignment submissions and enrich their project work with video content.

-Take a quick look at our NEW Web Recorder, great for creating digital learning resources.
+Take a quick look at our Web Recorder, great for creating digital learning resources.

 Planet eStream offers a wide selection of intuitive tools to assist educators in streamlining the delivery and integration of their video content in teaching and learning resources to facilitate student engagement.
 All content management tools are available via Planet eStream’s HTML5 web interface, making them easily accessible from any location and any device.